mirceaulinic/mirceaulinic.github.io/_posts/2018-04-04-salt-docker-proxy.md

 [Docker Compose Networking documentation](https://docs.docker.com/compose/networking/) and eventually configure other network(s) depending on your own use case.

-Similarly, remember to update the Pillar Top file (found under ``pillar/top.sls``) before starting a container for a Proxy Minion with another ID than ``dummy``, as well as the appropriate Pillar SLS file(s).
+Additionally, remember to update the Pillar Top file (found under ``pillar/top.sls``) before starting a container for a Proxy Minion with another ID than ``dummy``, as well as the appropriate Pillar SLS file(s).